The 10 Log Commandments

 To lower the moisture content even further and prevent your logs from getting wet, shield them from the rain, and keep them off the ground.
 If they’re a little bit wet on the surface when they’ve been delivered they will need drying out in the warmth of your own home before burning.

 TOP TIP!
 Stack your logs in a lattice (alternate directions) as the spacing allows for better air circulation to help lower the moisture content even further!

 ***Remember, never ever burn unseasoned logs!***

-- Sweep your chimney at least once a year (we have good contacts)
+- Sweep your chimney at least once a year (find a chimney sweep near you)

 - Install a carbon monoxide detector (see the dangers of carbon monoxide)

 - Never burn rubbish, plastics, glossy paper, polystyrene or painted/treated wood or plywood.